EMDR Therapy in Austin and Online Across Texas

 Heal your past, Reclaim your present, Build your future

-What if there was a way to heal wounds rather than just cope with them?
+What if you could heal your wounds instead of just cope with them?

-That’s what Eye Movement Desensitization and Reprocessing (EMDR) Therapy was specifically developed to do by tapping into the brain’s natural healing process.
-If you’ve been considering trauma therapy or EMDR specifically, you’re in the right place.
-As a trauma-focused therapist with specific training in EMDR, I specialize in helping people in Austin and all over Texas find lasting healing.
+That’s what Eye Movement Desensitization and Reprocessing (EMDR) therapy is designed to do, by activating your brain’s natural capacity to heal.
+If you’re looking for a trauma therapist or exploring EMDR, you’re in the right place.
+I specialize in helping adults in Austin and all across Texas find lasting relief from the impacts of trauma.

 Alex Penrod, MS, LPC, LCDC